 How to Get Accepted

-- Only submit once, either individually or as part of a session, including as a chair, moderator or commentator for a second session.
+- Individuals can submit one scholarly presentation, either independently or as part of a session, and serve as a chair, moderator or commentator for a second session.
 Though some exceptions apply, these are all initiated by the program committee.
 Participation in a professional development session does not count toward scholarly sessions.

 - Start Early.
 The deadline for proposals is February 1.
 If you are constructing a session, you must coordinate with several people to collect abstracts and draft a rationale that is rigorous and aligns with the meeting’s theme.